 Start by Defining Your Goals

 Determine what you want to gain from the influencer collaborations.
 Check what your brand needs at the moment.
-Is it brand awareness, sales to boost revenue, or UGC to connect with the audience?
+Is it brand awareness, sales to boost revenue, or user generated content to connect with the audience?

-When you figure that out, the next step is to set clear KPIs, such as website traffic and impressions, before reaching out to influencers.
+When you figure that out, the next step is to set clear KPIs such as website traffic, community engagement, and conversions before reaching out to influencers.
+Your marketing strategy should also define whether you want short form videos, visual storytelling, or long-form content — since content creation requirements shape which small influencers are the right fit.

 Next, Look for Niche Influencers

-- Brand Value Alignment: Ensure they align with your brand value.
-For instance, Lululemon only collaborates with influencers who uphold their brand values of healthy living and empowerment.
+Brand Value Alignment: Ensure they align with your brand identity and brand values.
+For instance, Lululemon only collaborates with lifestyle creators who uphold their values of healthy living and active lifestyle.

-- Target Audience Match: Look into their audience demographics (location, age, interests, etc.) to see if they match your target audience.
+Target Audience Match: Look into their audience demographics (location, age, interests) to see if they match your specific audiences and niche audiences.

-- High Engagement Rate: Prioritize influencers with high engagement rates.
-If that’s missing, it indicates that the influencer’s posts don’t resonate with their followers.
+High Engagement Rate: Prioritize small influencers with high authentic engagement rates.
+Low engagement signals that the influencer’s content doesn’t create authentic connections with their followers.

-- Organic Growth and Authenticity: Work with influencers who grew their audience through genuine content.
-Authentic content is the magic that makes micro-influencers work effectively for brands.
+Organic Growth and Authenticity: Work with micro creators who grew their audience through genuine content and real life posts.
+Authentic content and high quality content are what make micro influencer marketing work effectively for brands.

 But even better, you can outsource this part to an agency like Vivian Agency to accurately find micro-influencers that align with your brand values and can effectively achieve your goals.
 You don’t want a hit-or-miss case with your campaign because of resources.
 So, the best option would be to outsource this task to professionals for better ROI.